-xii) or not withstanding any provisions of this section alongside a curb painted white or yellow which shall designate restricted parking.
+xiii) or not withstanding any provisions of this section alongside a curb painted white or yellow which shall designate restricted parking.

-xi) in front of nor within one (1) meters either side of public or private stairs that provide access to the sidewalk or residence.
+xiv)

 (b) No person shall move a vehicle that is not lawfully under his control into any of the places mentioned in subsection (a) of this section.

-5.5 PARKING DISTANCE FROM CURB
+5.5 PARKING DISTANCE

-No person shall park a vehicle on a highway except on the right-hand side thereof, and the right-hand wheels shall be no further than thirty (30) centimeters from the face of the curb or shoulder.
+No person shall park a vehicle on a highway except on the right-hand side thereof, and the right-hand wheels shall be no further than thirty (30) centimeters from the shoulder.

 5.6 DOUBLE PARKING